richoux/GHOST/README.md

 ## License

 GHOST is under the term of the GNU GPL v3 license.
-Dual-licenses are possibles (see the [https://github.com/richoux/GHOST/wiki/1.-Introduction#possibilities-for-dual-license](dual-license wiki section)).
+Dual-licenses are possibles (see the [dual-license wiki section](https://github.com/richoux/GHOST/wiki/1.-Introduction#possibilities-for-dual-license)).

 ## Code documentation

-Please visit [richoux.github.io/GHOST](richoux.github.io/GHOST) for the full Doxygen documentation.
+Please visit [richoux.github.io/GHOST](https://richoux.github.io/GHOST) for the full Doxygen documentation.

 ## How to install

-Installation steps for GNU/Linux, OSX and Windows can be found here: [https://github.com/richoux/GHOST/wiki/2.-How-to-install](wiki How to install).
+Installation steps for GNU/Linux, OSX and Windows can be found here: [wiki How to install](https://github.com/richoux/GHOST/wiki/2.-How-to-install).

 ## User manual

-For a short tutorial on Constraint Programming and the 'How to use GHOST' section, please visit the [https://github.com/richoux/GHOST/wiki](user manual).
+For a short tutorial on Constraint Programming and the 'How to use GHOST' section, please visit the [user manual](https://github.com/richoux/GHOST/wiki).